-Black Cat Espresso Bar
+Black Cat Espresso Bar on College St.

 Black Cat Espresso Bar is a cafe at College and Dufferin that's taken over the space formerly occupied by Runway Hair Studio.
 It's got a menu chock-full of food and drink offerings.
 But that's not all.
 This cozy little spot has a liquor license too.